tsosi-org/tsosi-app/frontend/README.md

 * Country centroïds are taken from https://github.com/gavinr/world-countries-centroids?tab=readme-ov-file

 ---
+---

-## Default content from vite setup
+## Default content from project setup
 This template should help get you started developing with Vue 3 in Vite.

 ### Recommended IDE Setup